 Posted Oct 12, 2018

-Of the 16 items in the NDE scale used in the study, 9 items showed a high degree of ‘crossover.'
-These included an ‘unearthly environment,’ a sense of peace, heightened senses, harmony/unity, altered time perception, feeling of joy, bright light, and so on.
-However, all 9 of these characteristics are generally associated with ‘spiritual’ or ‘mystical’ experiences, rather than just NDEs.
+Of the 16 items in the NDE scale used in the study, nine items showed a high degree of crossover.
+These included an ‘unearthly environment,’ a sense of peace, heightened senses, harmony/unity, altered time perception, feelings of joy, bright light, and so on.
+However, all nine of these characteristics are generally associated with spiritual or mystical experiences, rather than just NDEs.
 It is well known that NDEs have a strong spiritual or mystical element to them, which is partly why they have such a powerful life-changing effect.
 But NDEs are not just spiritual experiences.
-And significantly, the 7 items in this study where there was the least crossover between NDEs and DMT were those which differentiate NDEs from standard spiritual experiences.
-For example, three of the most salient specific characteristics of NDEs are a feeling of reaching a ‘border/point of no return,’ ‘encountering deceased/religious spirits,’ and a life review.
+And significantly, the seven items in this study with the least crossover between NDEs and DMT were those which differentiate NDEs from standard spiritual experiences.
+For example, three of the most salient characteristics of NDEs are a feeling of reaching a ‘border/point of no return,’ ‘encountering deceased/religious spirits,’ and a life review.
 In this study, these were amongst the least reported in DMT experiences.

 In other words, what this study seems to indicate is a relationship between DMT experiences and spiritual or mystical experiences.
 Since we already know that NDEs contain some of the same elements of spiritual experiences, it is not surprising that there is some relationship between NDEs and DMT experiences.